isotoma/mutable-tag-ecs-updater-cdk/README.md

 Updates ECS image tags based on GHCR package versions.

-This custom resource creates takes an ECS service and updates the version of a task container image when a package is updated in Github Code Repository.
+This CDK construct creates a Lambda that takes an ECS Service and updates the Task Container image if a package tag has been updated in Github Code Repository.

+It also creates a rule to invoke this lambda at regular intervals.

 ## Example